-Once a coastal retreat for wealthy rice and indigo planters, historic McClellanville, SC, happily embraced its 20th century makeover as a fishing village.
+Once a coastal retreat for wealthy rice and indigo planters, historic McClellanville happily embraced its 20th-century makeover as a fishing village.
 And with it, the simple lifestyle and laid-back vibe it offers.

 On the first Saturday of May each year, the friendly, free-spirited town welcomes visitors to its perch on Jeremy Creek to celebrate the bounty of its waters with the popular Lowcountry Shrimp Festival and Blessing of the Fleet.